Father of HS football player at prestigious Fla. prep school sues claiming son was hazed

 “We want to make sure these individuals are removed from the school setting, that there’s some type of training that comes in and that my client is compensated for the harm that he has suffered,” William McBride, the attorney for the former player’s family, told WFTV.

-According to WFTV, Windmere Prep held an investigation into the allegations brought by the player’s father, though they have thus far refused to reveal what it found.
+According to WFTV, Windermere Prep held an investigation into the allegations brought by the player’s father, though they have thus far refused to reveal what it found.